 Mother Jones’ style guide, published below for the first time in our 44-year history as the longest-running investigative nonprofit newsroom in the country, is a living document that’s constantly updated to reflect the choices and changes in language that shape our reporting.
 Where topics aren’t covered, we default to the Associated Press Stylebook and Merriam-Webster in that order, but ours takes precedence, so let us know if anything is glaringly missing from ours that doesn’t appear in theirs.
 Hit us up with tips, told-you-sos, copy challenges, and grammatical grievances at firstname.lastname@example.org.
-Click the highlighted text (like this) throughout to see which entries we most want feedback on.
+Click the highlighted text throughout to see which entries we most want feedback on.

 Tip: Hit the arrow at the right to return to the table of contents.

 Table of Contents

 Mental Health, Physical Health, Ability, Disability

 Attribution, Captions, Credits

 Newsletters, Fundraising Emails